 How is it different from the average black coffee?
 First, let’s address “espresso.”
 It’s a very fine grind—not a type of coffee—that’s been compacted.
 It’s made in an espresso machine when hot water goes through it at high pressure.

 Darker roasts are usually used for this (but not always; it isn’t required for it to be true espresso).
 There’s also a crema that develops on top of espresso that regular coffee doesn’t have.
 You can, of course, flavor it up as you’d like and/or add cream to it.
 Try it black first, though, if you’ve never had one, if you’re just in a new coffee shop, or if you’re making yours at home but using a new type of coffee.

-You may pick up on differences from coffee shop to coffee shop, or from one roaster to the next.
-The flavors in the coffee will be strong, but adding water to them (as opposed to just running water through the grounds) can make the flavor complexities stand out.
+You may pick up on differences from coffee shop to a coffee shop, or from one roaster to the next.
+The flavors in this type of coffee will be strong, but adding water to them (as opposed to just running water through the grounds) can make the flavor complexities stand out.